+I have a friend who still drives a 1989 Firebird with almost 300,000 miles on it.
+He’ll never give it up.
+Ever.
 It’s not his only car.
 He has a new one, too, and that new car smell is fantastic.
-The new car is nice.
-He loves the new features and gadgets.
-But the Firebird is more comfortable.
-And he drives it more than his new one, even though that 30 year old car is covered with scrapes and scuffs.
+He loves new features and gadgets in the new car, but the Firebird is comfortable.
+And he drives it more than the new one, even though the 30-year-old car is covered with scrapes and scuffs.

+You probably have a favorite shirt to wear around the house.
+It’s more comfortable than a brand new outfit.
 And who doesn’t have a chair or sofa that’s a little worn, but has conformed exactly to your body?
 It’s not showroom perfect, but it’s so much better than a new, stiff sofa that hasn’t been broken in.
-It’s your favorite.
-So much better than a brand new, not-yet-broken-in leather couch.
+It’s so much better than a brand new, not-yet-broken-in leather couch.

 Many years ago, I saw an interview with Michael J. Foxx.
 He was asked what made him so likable as a performer.
 He gave a very simple answer.
-He said he stopped trying to be perfect, and instead put an emphasis on being the best he could be.
+He said he stopped trying to be perfect and put an emphasis on being the best he could be.
 His exact quote:

 Don’t strive for perfection.
 That’s in God’s hands.
 We’ll never achieve it.
-But we can work every day for excellence.
+But we can work hard every day for excellence.

 That’s a profound statement for radio performers.